cnlab/self-social-sharing/README.md

 ## Directory structure

-* analysis = R code for the analyses reported in the manuscript and supplementary material
+* `analysis` = R code for the analyses reported in the manuscript and supplementary material
-* cleaning = R code and supporting files for cleaning the data
+* `cleaning` = R code and supporting files for cleaning the data
+* `stimuli` = text files containing the stimuli from Studies 5 and 6

 ````
 ├── analysis